 What I’m really working with here is five images, five large and beautiful contact prints made from the original negatives.
 Whoever this photographer was, he or she hiked up Terrace Hill sometime in 1906, set up the camera, and took two sets of photos.
 One set of two with a wide lens, one set of three with a longer, more zoomed-in lens.
 Terrace Hill is in the eastern part of San Luis Obispo, but in the early 1900s you could see the whole city from the top.
 It actually used to be about forty feet taller before being excavated multiple times in the early 20th century for use as landscaping filler.

 These prints remained in pieces for over a hundred years.
-They were scanned into digital form in 2010 and uploaded to Special Collections’ Flickr page, but never rejoined until I got to piece them together in April.
+They were scanned into digital form in 2010 and uploaded to Special Collections’ Flickr page (see them now on our online collections page), but never rejoined until I got to piece them together in April.
 I used Photoshop to re-align the five images and correct for the lens distortion.

 The next step was to remove the borders of each photo.
 The three smaller prints, which were taken with longer lenses, were sharper because they didn’t have to be stretched as much.
 I carefully erased the black borders, adjusting the perspective slightly where the image processing algorithm hadn’t worked perfectly.
 After smoothing out some of the larger scratches, I corrected exposure problems caused by light leaks or printing inconsistencies.